istio/istio.io/_docs/setup/consul/install.md

 type: markdown
 ---

-> Note: Setup on Nomad has not been tested.
+> Setup on Nomad has not been tested.

-Using Istio in a non-kubernetes environment involves a few key tasks:
+Using Istio in a non-Kubernetes environment involves a few key tasks:

 1. Setting up the Istio control plane with the Istio API server
-2. Adding the Istio sidecar to every instance of a service
+1. Adding the Istio sidecar to every instance of a service
-3. Ensuring requests are routed through the sidecars
+1. Ensuring requests are routed through the sidecars

 ## Setting up the Control Plane